codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d43_4_control_of_secure_or_non-secure_memory_access.md

 **NS == 1** Access the Non-secure physical address space.

 For Non-secure translation regimes, and for translation table descriptors fetched from Non-secure memory, the corresponding bit is RES0 and is ignored by the PE.
 The access is made to Non-secure memory, regardless of the value of the bit.

+### Hierarchical control of Secure or Non-secure memory accesses